-From here on, we shall write $(u|v)$ instead of $B(u,v)$, for convenience, although this symmetric bilinear function is not necessarily positive definite.

-Let us define the set $\Sigma$ of \textit{small roots}\footnote{Small roots are called \textit{minimal roots} in \cite{Casselman1, Casselman2} due to their minimality with respect to the dominance relation introduced in the original paper \cite{BH}.} of $G$ as the minimal (by inclusion) subset of vectors in $V$ satisfying the following conditions: \begin{itemize} \item $\alpha_i \in \Sigma$, for each $1 \leq i \leq n$; \item if $v \in \Sigma$, then $\sigma_i(v) \in \Sigma$, \, for all $1\leq i \leq n$ such that $-1 < (v|\alpha_i) < 0$. \end{itemize} In other words, all simple roots of $G$ are small, and if $v$ is a small root of $G$, then $u = \sigma_i(v)$ is also a small root provided that the $i$-th coordinate of $u$ is strictly bigger than the $i$-th coordinate of $v$, and the (positive) difference is less than $2$.
+Let us define the set $\Sigma$ of \textit{small roots}\footnote{Small roots are called \textit{minimal roots} in \cite{Casselman1, Casselman2} due to their minimality with respect to the dominance relation introduced in the original paper \cite{BH}.} of $G$ as the minimal (by inclusion) subset of vectors in $V$ satisfying the following conditions: \begin{itemize} \item $\alpha_i \in \Sigma$, for each $1 \leq i \leq n$; \item if $v \in \Sigma$, then $\sigma_i(v) \in \Sigma$, \, for all $1\leq i \leq n$ such that $-1 < (v|\alpha_i) < 0$. \end{itemize} In other words, all simple roots of $G$ are small, and if $v$ is a small root of $G$, then $u = \sigma_i(v)$ is also a small root provided that the $i$--th coordinate of $u$ is strictly bigger than the $i$--th coordinate of $v$, and the (positive) difference is strictly less than $2$.
 Note that each $v \in \Sigma$ is a non-trivial linear combination $\sum^n_{i=1} c_i\,\alpha_i$ with non-negative coefficients $c_i \geq 0$.

 The set $\Sigma$ of small roots is known to be finite \cite[Theorem~4.7.3]{BB}.
 In particular, if $\alpha_i$ and $\alpha_j$ ($i \neq j$) are such two roots that $m_{ij} = \infty$, then $\sigma_i(\alpha_j)$ is \textit{not} a small root.
-Thus, if $G$ is $\infty$-spanned, we would expect it to have ``not too many'' small roots, so that a more precise combinatorial analysis of the latter becomes possible.
+Thus, if $G$ is $\infty$--spanned, we would expect it to have ``not too many'' small roots, so that a more precise combinatorial analysis of the latter becomes possible.

 The set of $\mathrm{ShortLex}$ words, as well as the set $\mathrm{Geo}$ of geodesic words, in $G$ are regular languages by \cite[Theorem~4.8.3]{BB}.
-Each is accepted by the corresponding finite automaton that we shall call, with slight ambiguity, $\mathrm{ShortLex}$ and $\mathrm{Geo}$, respectively.
-Their states (besides a single state $\star$) are subsets of $\Sigma$ and the transition functions can be described in terms of the action of generating reflections $\sigma_i$, as follows.
+Each is accepted by the corresponding finite automaton that we shall call, with slight ambiguity, $\mathsf{ShortLex}$ and $\mathsf{Geo}$, respectively.
+Their states (besides a single state $\star$) are subsets of $\Sigma$ and their transition functions can be described in terms of the action of generating reflections $\sigma_i$, as follows.